 Passive investing usually means buying funds that follow the ups and downs of a particular financial market and give investors returns similar to that market.
 Let’s imagine you’re invested in a passive fund following the FTSE 100 (the 100 biggest companies by market value in the UK).
 It’s the same as buying shares in every company in that market, except a lot easier and cheaper.
 Your returns will be based on how well the shares of the companies in the market are performing collectively.
 Over any given month some shares will be up, other will be down.
 Your returns will be the average of all those ups and downs.
-It can be a good strategy if you want to limit your risk, since the companies in question (the likes of Rolls Royce, Aviva and BP) are highly unlikely to all disappear tomorrow, taking your investment with them.
+It can be a good strategy if you want to limit your risk, since the companies in question are highly unlikely to all disappear tomorrow, taking your investment with them.
 No one is immune to having a bad month of course, but bad performances will usually be offset by others that are performing well.
 In other words, investing in passive funds is an easy way to diversify your portfolio by spreading your risk across a large number of shares.

 So, how safe is your investment?

 At the end of the day, all investing involves risk and you could get back less money than you originally put in.
 As well as diversifying, there are some ways to make sure you’re investing in the most sensible way.
 The FCA regulates all investment services and ensures they abide by a complex set of rules and regulations designed to stop them misleading people.
 Many investment providers are also covered by the Financial Services Compensation Scheme (FSCS), which covers investors’ money up to £85,000 if the provider goes into liquidation.
 While this should give some peace of mind, you should remember that the FSCS only covers investors against providers that are going into administration - you will not be covered for any losses incurred during investing.